-Based on the examinations of the deceased bodies, injuries were observed on their skulls, face, limbs and upper bodies.
+Based on the examinations of the deceased bodies, injuries were observed on their skulls, face, limbs, and upper bodies.
 The nature of the injuries was consistent with injuries due to impact trauma and burns.

-Autopsy performed on the bodies revealed no post-crash survival signs.

-1.13.3 Aircraft Commander

-The body of the deceased showed evidence of being transected into 4 parts with multiple injuries and post-impact 80% charring of the body.
+The autopsy performed on the bodies revealed no post-crash survival signs.
+1.13.3 Aircraft Commander The body of the deceased showed evidence of being transacted into 4 parts with multiple injuries and post-impact 80% charring of the body.
 There was no obvious evidence of heart disease.
 Toxicology for alcohol and common drugs of abuse was negative.
-The commander body was found at the front right seat where the right position of the aircraft commander.

-1.13.4 Female Passengers

-The body of the deceased showed evidence of being transacted into 3 main body parts consisting of the upper half of the body with charring on the left side, lower half of the body together with the left lower limb and the right lower limb.
-The deceased sustained multiple injuries with post-impact fire resulting in charring of some parts of the body.
+The commander's body was found in the front right seat where the right position of the aircraft commander.
+1.13.4 Female Passengers The body of the deceased showed evidence of being transacted into 3 main body parts consisting of the upper half of the body with charring on the left side, the lower half of the body together with the left lower limb, and the right lower limb.
+The deceased sustained multiple injuries with post-impact fire resulting in the charring of some parts of the body.
 The body was found at the left of the commander where she was occupying the left front seat.

-1.14 Fire

-There was extensive fire that consumed most of the components after impact.

-1.15 Survival Aspects

-The accident was non survivable.
+1.14 Fire There was an extensive fire that consumed most of the components after impact.
+1.15 Survival Aspects The accident was non survivable.

-1.16 Test and Research

-There were two tests conducted during the investigation;

-- a.
-Fluid Sample Test by Chemist Department Malaysia and - b.
-Structure Detail Examinations by STRIDE (Science and Technology Research Institute for Defence).

-The result of the test will allow the investigator to verify the fluid sample collected at Sekolah Kebangsaan Ladang Kota Bahagia (SKLBK) belongs to IGB and the detail structure examination will allow the investigator to determine the failure mode and pattern, and to verify the direction of the failure.

-1.16.1 Fluid Sample Test

-The helicopter made an unscheduled landing at SKLBK.
-While landing at the school field, the Left Hand (LH) Landing Gear sunk into the ground.
+1.16 Tests and Research There were two tests conducted during the investigation; - a.
+Fluid Sample Test by Chemist Department Malaysia and - Structure Detail Examinations by STRIDE (Science and Technology Research Institute for Defence).
+The result of the test will allow the investigator to verify the fluid sample collected at Sekolah Kebangsaan Ladang Kota Bahagia (SKLKB) belongs to IGB and the detail structure examination will allow the investigator to determine the failure mode and pattern, and to verify the direction of the failure.
+1.16.1 Fluid Sample Test The helicopter made an unscheduled landing at SKLBK.
+While landing at the school field, the left-hand (LH) Landing Gear sunk into the ground.
 The photo below shows the sunk hole on the ground due to the landing gear.

-The traces of fluid from the sunken hole was collected and sent to the Chemist Department of Malaysia for detailed analysis.
+Figure 11 The traces of fluid from the sunken hole were collected and sent to the Chemist Department of Malaysia for detailed analysis.
 The sample fluid was traced to meet the Mobil Jet Oil II (Synthetic) specification.
-See figure 11.
+See Figure 11.
 The hydraulic liquid for the landing gear system is also used for the oleo strut and brake system.
 The photos below show the oil traces on the field at Sekolah Kebangsaan Ladang Kota Bahagia.

-The traces of earth with oil sample was placed in a plastic bag and sent to Chemist Department of Malaysia for detailed analysis.
-See Fig. 11.
+Figure 12 The traces of earth with oil samples were placed in a plastic bag and sent to the Chemist Department of Malaysia for detailed analysis.
+See Figure 13.

-Test result from the Chemistry Department of Malaysia shows that the sample taken at the SK Ladang Kota Bahagia is consistent with the Mobil Jet Oil II (Synthetic) of the AS365N3 helicopter hydraulic fluid specifification.
+Figure 13 Test result from the Chemistry Department of Malaysia shows that the sample taken at the SK Ladang Kota Bahagia is consistent with the Mobil Jet Oil II (Synthetic) of the AS365N3 helicopter hydraulic fluid specifications.

+Figure 14

 The hydraulic fluid may indicate evidence of some leakage from the helicopter hydraulic system at the field where the aircraft landed.

 1.16.2 Detailed Structure Examination

 a.
 A piece of chipped-off paint

-During subsequent visit to at SKLKB, the investigator found a piece of chippedoff paint which is similar to the colour of the helicopter leading edge of the horizontal stabiliser.
-(Fig. 13)
+During a subsequent visit to SKLKB, the investigator found a piece of chipped-off paint that is similar to the colour of the helicopter's leading edge of the horizontal stabiliser.
+(Figure 15)